chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/risk_adjusted_linearization.md

 3. Functions provided by the user will be converted into in-place functions with pre-allocated caches.

-4. (Coming in the future) Calculation of Jacobians with automatic differentiation is accelereated by exploiting sparsity with SparseDiffTools.jl
+4. (Coming in the future) Calculation of Jacobians with automatic differentiation is accelerated by exploiting sparsity with SparseDiffTools.jl

 See the [Example](@ref example) for how to use the type.